HughP/Lexical-Database-Archiving-Stats/2015-Hawaii/data/MasterList-Explanation.md

-#Data grid items and definitions
+#Data grid items and definitions used in the MasterList set of data
 These are the columns and the reasons for their existence / how they are used.
 The **Source** column indicates where the data in the dataset came from.
 There are currently 5 possible values here:
  1. Responses (direct content from email and questionnaires)